ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 * script1_conversion.py - produces the MDANSE-format trajectory.
 * script2_temperature.py - calculates the temperature of the simulated system.
 * script3_rmsd.py - calculates the root mean square displacement of atoms.
-* script4_pdf - calculates the pair distribution function of atoms.
+* script4_pdf.py - calculates the pair distribution function of atoms.

+The scripts use relative paths, so make sure that your working directory is `mdanse_inputs` when you run them.
+The best way to make sure that the scripts are executed correctly is to have installed MDANSE in a virtual environment, activate the environment, and run the scripts using the `python script_name` syntax.

 ## mdanse_outputs
 All the files created by MDANSE will be written here.
 Also, for people who don't use the GUI, there is a brief comment on how 'TextFormat' can replace 'MDAFormat' in the scripts to create plain text output of analysis.
 Please read:
-* about_outputs.txt

-for more detail
+`about_outputs.txt` for more detail

 # The actual tutorial, step by step.

 In the text of the tutorial, we will be concentrate on the MDANSE GUI.
 However, the conversion and analysis jobs can be run also without the GUI.
-The scripts for running all the parts of the tutorial are provided in md_inputs/script*
+The scripts for running all the parts of the tutorial are provided in `md_inputs/script*`.

 ## Convert the trajectory

-MDANSE likes to reduce the overhead of parsing the input files by converting each trajectory to a binary HDF5 format once, and then using this trajectory as input for all the analysis types.
+MDANSE strategy is to reduce the overhead of parsing the input files by converting each trajectory to a binary HDF5 format once, in the beginning, and then using this trajectory as input for all the analysis types.

 The trajectory in this example has been created using LAMMPS.
-The LAMMPS script which produced this trajectory is available in md_inputs/molybdenum_script.lmp and you will need to open it to find some information needed to convert the trajectory correctly.
+The LAMMPS script which produced this trajectory is available in `md_inputs/molybdenum_script.lmp` and you will need to open it to find some information needed to convert the trajectory correctly.